MA, Spiritual Formation, Online

 The Online Learning Community (OLC) consists of students from various geographic locations that engage in distance learning online six days a week, with face-to-face gatherings twice a year in Portland, Oregon.
 The face-to-face gatherings meet for three to five days each in October and February.

-- Gain a critical and constructive understanding of the biblical and theological foundations of the Christian tradition
+- Describe, critically and constructively, the biblical and theological foundations of the Christian tradition in relation to formation;

-- Equip individuals for leadership and teaching in the ministry specialization of spiritual formation
+- Practice skills of leading and teaching in the specialized ministry of spiritual formation.

 "It is easy to take any academic class trying to understand the minimum requirements to pass, (but) it is hard to leave a spiritual formation class not feeling convicted about some stone that God has turned over in your heart.
 I found these classes helped me understand the depth to which God desires to take my darkness, my suffering, my failures, my joys, my hopes, and my faith and bring them all to a place of full redemption that somehow becomes a part of the story I'm to share with others."